- Idea № 1. Companies don’t need super-leaders!

-It’s good to have a to-do list.
-However, what’s more important and valuable is to have a not-to-do list.
+Having a to-do list is good.
+However, what’s more relevant and valuable is to have a not-to-do list.
 Outstanding great companies do not focus on what to do.
-Instead they focus on what not to do and on what they need to stop doing immediately.
+Instead, they focus on what not to do and on what they need to stop doing immediately.

 Idea № 4.
 Exceptional employees who don’t need motivation

-People behind great successful companies understand that growth increase doesn’t come from the market, technologies, competition or exceptional products.
-The secret is to find and recruit the most useful and talented people, and keep a hold of them.
-Jim Collins underlines that no company can increase its sales faster than its ability to hire right people.
+People behind great successful companies understand that growth increase doesn’t come from the market, technologies, competition or extraordinary products.
+The secret is to find and recruit the most useful and talented people and keep a hold of them.
+Jim Collins underlines that no company can increase its sales faster than its ability to hire the right people.

-It is important to help those with the exceptional productivity and results by isolating them from the burden of mediocrity of their colleagues.
+It is crucial to help those with exceptional productivity and results by isolating them from the burden of mediocrity of their colleagues.
 The best companies do not pursue a goal of converting lazybones into productivity monsters.
-They simply let the best improve and prosper while lazy employees either become productive or just leave the company.
+They let the best improve and prosper while lazy employees either become productive or leave the company.

-One more interesting conclusion researchers came to is that the best employees need no motivation.
-Those businesses to transition from good to great pay little attention to control, motivation and discipline when it came to the subject of employees.
+One more exciting conclusion researchers came to is that the best employees need no motivation.
+Companies that willing to transition from good to great pay little attention to control, motivation and discipline when it came to the subject of employees.

-Once you have hired the right team and established a strong company you won’t have any unresolved issues, while responsibility and motivation are going to be present by default.
-You also won’t have any problems with flexibility and adaptivity even in case of a major change within the company.
+Once you have hired the right team and established a stable company, you won’t have any unresolved issues, while responsibility and motivation are going to be present by default.
+You also won’t have any problems with flexibility and adaptivity even in case of a significant change within the company.

 Idea № 5.
 The flywheel principle

 The best leaders take non-revolutionary steps to achieve revolutionary changes.
-They also never start with setting colossal goals.
+They also never start by setting colossal goals.
 You don’t switch to gear four after gear one.
-They just start rotating that flywheel and step by step they gain both understanding and speed.
+They begin rotating that flywheel and step by step they gain both understanding and speed.
 Those who start revolutionary transformational processes on a big scale right away won’t succeed.
 Regardless of what your end goal is, you can never make it from start to finish in one leap.
-Like a flywheel you have to gain momentum, work your way to that sweet spot of success.
-You work to raise your potential and experience and over time it will kick back, pay off and start moving you to the top of the food chain.
+Like a flywheel, you have to gain momentum, work your way to that sweet spot of success.
+You work to raise your potential and experience, and over time it will kick back, pay off and start moving you to the top of the food chain.

 Idea № 6.
 Growth and decline: technology is not a cause but an accelerator

-Do you think that technological progress is the main cause of great corporations decline?
+Do you think that technological progress is the leading cause of great corporations decline?
 Jim Collins and his research proved this hypothesis wrong.
 No correlation.
-The root of evil was not bad tech, but bad management.
+The root of evil was not lousy tech, but bad management.

 And similarly, good tech gives no guarantees for great achievements and prosperity.

 Immense success doesn’t come by chance, quite the opposite — it is a conscious choice.
-Some great companies conducted businesses in bad sectors of economy and the majority of them didn’t represent prosperous branches.
+Some great companies conducted businesses in bad sectors of the economy, and the majority of them didn’t represent prosperous branches.

 All companies had the same level of access to the same amount of information.
 The difference is how you use it.
 It’s all about the ability to turn input data into facts on the output and make use of it.

-This concept comes from an ancient greek parable.
-A fox attacks a hedgehog again and again, failing each and every attempt.
-Everytime the hedgehog nonchalantly responds by rolling himself into a ball and sticking his spiky needles out.
+This concept comes from an ancient Greek parable.
+A fox attacks a hedgehog, again and again, failing every attempt.
+Every time the hedgehog nonchalantly responds by rolling himself into a ball and sticking his spiky needles out.

-The hedgehog follows the most simple and natural concept of behaviour and keeps ignoring the rest of options.
+The hedgehog follows the most natural and straightforward concept of behavior and keeps ignoring the rest of the options.

 The hedgehog concept can be visualized as three intersecting circles which answer these three questions: